department-of-veterans-affairs/va.gov-team/platform/testing/liquid-templates/README.md

 # Liquid Template Unit Testing Framework

-The Liquid Template Unit Testing Framework was created to replace Cypress for unit testing the logic in `liquid` templates because Cypress is slow and heavy and is overkill for this purpose.
+The Liquid Template Unit Testing Framework was created to replace Cypress for unit testing the logic in `liquid` templates because Cypress is slow, heavy, and is overkill for this purpose.
+More importantly, this framework provides us with total control over the test data which is critical for testing `liquid` templates, something that Cypress does not provide.
+For example, a you can test a given `liquid` template against any number of fixtures that represent different enteries into the Drupal CMS, so bugs in `liquid` templates can be discovered more quickly.

 **Please note**: End-to-end (e2e) tests on VA.gov use Cypress; Cypress has NOT been replaced by this tool.